H4HWV2011/msjarvis-public-docs/thesis/27-web-research-and-autonomy.md

 These safeguards align autonomous learning with the broader design goal of glassbox introspection: autonomy is permitted, but it is bounded, observable, and subject to human oversight.

+---

 ## 27.8 Web Research in the ULTIMATE Path

 Beyond its role in autonomous learning, web research also contributes directly to user‑driven, high‑stakes reasoning paths.

 - **Position in the orchestration pipeline**
   In ULTIMATE‑style flows, web research is typically invoked after safety filtering and before deep model reasoning.
 A representative pattern is: Blood–Brain Barrier and related filters apply constraints to the query and context; a web‑research gateway is called to enrich the filtered context with external and internal sources; and multi‑model reasoning engines, such as AI ensemble servers and DGM orchestrators, then operate on this enriched context.
-This ensures that external content is both vetted and integrated into a deliberative pipeline.
+This ensures that external content is both vetted and integrated into a deliberative pipeline, consistent with retrieval-augmented architectures (for example, Lewis et al., https://arxiv.org/abs/2005.11401).

 - **Latency and resource considerations**
   Web research adds latency to ULTIMATE flows, especially when external requests must be made to remote sources.
 To manage this, gateway calls often include explicit timeouts and limits on result counts, and orchestrators are designed to remain responsive even if web research is partially unavailable.
 The same verification scripts that measure GIS and chat response times can be extended to benchmark web‑research latency, ensuring that the contribution of this layer is known and manageable.